How to build and scale a successful B2B marketplace

 Faire

-Faire has gained significant attention and success in the retail industry.
-It's a platform designed to connect independent retailers with brands and artisans worldwide.
+Faire has gained significant attention and success in the retail industry in the United States.
+Its marketplace platform connects independent retailers with brands and artisans worldwide.

 JOOR

-Joor is a fashion and luxury wholesale platform serving the fashion, beauty, and home industries.
+Joor is a wholesale luxury marketplace that serves the fashion, beauty, and home industries.

 Joor has been instrumental in digitizing the wholesale buying process in the fashion industry, a sector traditionally reliant on in-person interactions and paper-based processes.
 The platform boasts a large and diverse client base, including high-profile brands and retailers.